bjw-s-labs/home-ops/README.md

 Welcome to my home Kubernetes cluster.

 Lots of fun (to me at least ;)) stuff can be found, poke around my [deployments](./deployments/) directory to see what my cluster is running.
-Feel free to open a [GitHub Issue](https://github.com/bjw-s/k8s-gitops/issues/new) or join our [Discord](https://discord.gg/DNCynrJ) if you have any questions.
+Feel free to open a [GitHub Issue](https://github.com/bjw-s/k8s-gitops/issues/new).

+## Community

+We've got a vibrant community of folks all running various K8S workloads at home.
+Click the Discord link above to join us!

 ## Thanks